timlegrand/StandaLock/README.md

       window.addEventListener('load', load, false);
       </script>
      ```
-     in the header (or footer, both ways work).
+     You can place this in the header of your page (or footer, both ways work) if you use placeholders.
      Please have a look on the [documentation](#doc) for further details.

 What it does?